rhoai-mlops/lab-instructions/docs/2-in-the-rhythm-of-data/1a-elyra.md

     ![elyra-4.png](./images/elyra-4.png)

-6. When it is triggered succesfully, you'll get the below output.
+6. When it is triggered successfully, you'll get the below output.
 Click `Run Details` to follow the steps and see the pipeline outputs.
 It will take you to OpenShift AI's Pipeline view.

     ![elyra-5.png](./images/elyra-5.png)